KZy1218/KZy1218/README.md

 ### About me 👋

-- 👨‍🎓 I'm a graduate from Columbia University and The Chinese University of Hong Kong, Shenzhen
+- 👨‍🎓 Columbia University (M.S. in Financial Engineering) & The Chinese University of Hong Kong, Shenzhen (B.S. in Financial Mathematics)
 - 💼 I'm actively looking for full-time opportunities in quantitative related field such as quant finance, data science etc.
 - ⚽ Huge fan of Messi
 - 📖 Studying full stack techniques